drcmind/drcmind/README.md

-- 👋 Hi, I’m Amani Bisimwa leading @drcmind platform
+- 👋 Hi there, DrcMind platform
 - 👀 We’are interested in the Google techs (Angular, Jetpack Compose, Flutter and Firebase)
 - 🌱 I’m currently learning Google Cloud on GADS22 program...
 - 💞️ We're looking to collaborate on JavaScript projects (Frontend & Backend).